Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 External created toolkit (by Tanguy Touzard) in which you can leverage the variety of tools and plugins in a model driven app, Dataverse or Dynamics365 environment.
 Official site

 ## Y

+**YAML**
+A human-readable data serialization standard that can be used in configuration files.

 ## Z